 What’s it like to use the Razer Kraken X?

 Using the headset couldn’t be easier.
 All you have to do is plug it in and get to playing.
 If your desktop has separate audio and mic inputs, you’ll need to use the included splitter for full functionality.
 The flexible cardioid boom mic is very forgiving in terms of placement.
 For optimal voice quality, place the diaphragm parallel to your mouth.

 The Razer Kraken X works with virtually any platform, making it a valuable contender within the gaming headset market.

 Polycarbonate-ABS, a durable thermoplastic, makes up the headband and slider.
-This lightweight material in tandem with the hidden eyewear channels makes these comfortable to wear with or without glasses.
+This lightweight material in tandem with the hidden eyewear channels makes these comfortable with glasses.
 Said channels alleviate pressure at the temples.
-What’s more, the memory foam ear pads contribute to general comfort.
-Unfortunately, the ear pads aren’t user-replaceable but Razer provides a limted two-year warranty.
+What’s more, the memory foam earpads contribute to general comfort.
+Unfortunately, the ear pads aren’t user-replaceable but Razer provides a limited two-year warranty.

 The headphones lack in-line controls but do feature a volume dial and mute button on the left ear cup.
 I’d like to see a bit more resistance from the dial.
 That said, the mute toggle requires just the right amount of resistance and provides a satisfying click when depressed or released.